| AFTER having

 dioxide levels in the blood and breathing into a paper bag for a

+minute restores the levels to normal.
 Conventional medicine does not accept that chronic

 hyperventilation exists, other than at altitude where the low levels